 You will find them in foods like granola bars, cookies, cakes, ketchup, salsa, jarred tomato sauce, fruit snacks, crackers, dry cereal, sweetened drinks, flavored yogurts, some fruit and veggie pouches, and many/most other snacks marketed to toddlers.

-While it is true that there are sugars in fruits, vegetables, and milk products, those are not the ones to worry about or to keep an eye on.
-The sugar in fruit is okay!
+While it is true that there are sugars in fruits, vegetables, and milk products, those are not the ones the guidelines are suggesting we track.
+This naturally occurring sugar provides energy and makes food taste a lot better.

 Effects of Sugar on Toddlers

-Eating too much sugar can lead to a host of issues including higher risks for heart disease, diabetes, high cholesterol, and more, which is why the American Heart Association cares.
-(Though it is often impossible to separate out correlation from causation in health studies so it’s possible that there are other factors causing those increased health risks.)
+Eating a high amount of sugar may lead to a host of issues including higher risks for heart disease, diabetes, high cholesterol, and more, which is why the American Heart Association cares.
+BUT, and this is a huge but: It is impossible to separate out correlation from causation in health studies so it’s possible that there are other factors causing those increased health risks.

 Many believe that eating sweets can increase a preference for sweets, which if developed at an early age, can set a child up to want to eat more treats.